Adaptive thresholding for wavelet-based nonparametric heteroskedastic variance estimation on the sphere: Adaptive rates of convergence for variance estimation

 \section{Adaptive rates of convergence for variance estimation}

-In this section, we study the $L^p$-risk of the needlet-based estimator $\widehat{V}_N$ for the variance function $V$ in the heteroskedastic spherical regression model \eqref{eq:model}.
-We consider the nonparametric regularity classes
+In this section, we study the $L^p$-risk of the needlet-based estimator $\widehat{V}$ for the variance function $V = h - g^2$ in the heteroskedastic spherical regression model \eqref{eq:model}.
+We consider the nonparametric regularity classes over the sphere $\mathbb{S}^d$.
+Specifically, we assume that the mean companion function satisfies $h \in B^\beta_{r_0,q''}(R_h)$ and the regression function satisfies $g \in B^\alpha_{\rho, q'}(R_g)$, with $\beta > d/r_0$ and $\alpha > d/\rho$.
+By the stability of Besov spaces under multiplication, the squared profile $g^2$ belongs to $B^\alpha_{\rho, q'}(\mathbb{S}^d)$.
+Consequently, the variance function $V$ belongs to the intersection class of valid, uniformly positive variance functions:

-We assume throughout that \(V(x) \ge v_0 > 0\) for all \(x \in \mathbb{S}^2\).
-This lower bound is standard in nonparametric variance estimation (see, e.g., \cite{bl07,CW08}) and ensures the well-posedness of the likelihood and the finiteness of Kullback--Leibler divergences required in minimax lower-bound arguments.
-We measure estimator performance by the minimax $L^p$-risk
+where the strictly positive lower bound $v_0$ is standard in nonparametric variance estimation (see, e.g., \cite{bl07,CW08}) and ensures the well-posedness of the likelihood operators alongside the finiteness of Kullback--Leibler divergences required in minimax lower-bound arguments.

+We measure the global performance of any candidate estimator via the minimax $L^p$-risk on the sphere $\mathbb{S}^d$: